ChristElise/christelise.github.io/_posts/2024-09-09-two-million-walkthrough.md

 With this command injection vulnerability, we just discovered we can now execute a reverse shell on the target and catch this shell on the listener we set up on our attack host
 ![](/assets/img/posts/walthrough/hackthebox/2024-09-09-two-million-htb/payload-sent.png)
 ![](/assets/img/posts/walthrough/hackthebox/2024-09-09-two-million-htb/shell-catched.png)
 Great we obtained access to our target as the www-data user.
 We can use this user to enumerate web configuration files which may store database credentials.
-These configuration files are usually located in the th e web root's directory.
+These configuration files are usually located in the web root's directory.
 When we list the content of the web root's directory, we see an interesting file named Database.php.
 Unfortunately, this file doesn't contain any form of variable but appears to use PHP environmental variables.
 ![](/assets/img/posts/walthrough/hackthebox/2024-09-09-two-million-htb/fs-enum-1.png)
 If we list the web root with the -a option to uncover hidden files, we will see the file '.env' that contains the database user account's password and username.
 ![](/assets/img/posts/walthrough/hackthebox/2024-09-09-two-million-htb/fs-enum-2.png)